-The consolidated financial statements include the accounts of RCF and the RCF's wholly-owned subsidiaries, generally referred to as Renaissance Special Gifts Foundation, LLC ("RSGF").
-These include RSGF 14, RSGF 15, RSGF 16, RSFG 17, and RSGF 18.
+The consolidated financial statements include the accounts of RCF and the RCF's wholly-owned subsidiaries, generally referred to as Renaissance Special Gifts Foundation, LLC ("RSGF") and includes RSGF 18.

 In September 2017, RCF created a new subsidiary, Renaissance Charitable Supporting Organization Trust ("RST").
 RST is recognized by the Internal Revenue Service as a Type 1 Supporting Organization trust that is generally exempt from federal income taxes under Section 501(c)(3) of the IRC as an organization described in Sections 509(a)(3)(B)(i) and 170(b)(1)(A)(viii) of the IRC and similar provisions of state law.
 RST was created as a trust under South Dakota law.
 RCF created RST to facilitate and manage charitable gifts that are expected to generate unrelated business income.